youyanggu/covid19_projections/path-to-herd-immunity.md

 # Path to Herd Immunity: 2021 Outlook of COVID-19 in the US
 By: [Youyang Gu](https://youyanggu.com)
-December 9, 2020
+<br>December 9, 2020

-Below, we present our current best estimate of the path to COVID-19 herd immunity in the United States, given what we currently know about the available vaccines and infection rates.
+We present our current best estimate of the path to COVID-19 herd immunity in the United States, given what we currently know about the available vaccines and infection rates.
 Herd immunity will be reached through immunity from two sources: vaccination and infection.

 ## Summary
 - We believe herd immunity (>60% immune) will be reached in the US by late summer/early fall 2021 (September-November 2021).